-- (d) Accuracy will be delivered through: - (i) following best practice methodologies and sources of data and assumptions (see Sections 3.2 and 3.3); - (ii) ensuring thorough quality assurance processes (see Section 3.5); - (iii) applying continuous learning through the Forecast Accuracy Report (FAR) and associated forecast improvement plan (see Section 4); and - (iv) following completion of an electricity statement of opportunities (ESOO), reporting to the AER on how AEMO has followed the FBPG in developing the reliability forecast. - (e) Transparency will be delivered through: - (i) publication and consultation of methodologies (see Section 3.2); and
+- (d) Accuracy will be delivered through: - (i) following best practice methodologies and sources of data and assumptions (see Sections 3.2 and 3.3); - (ii) ensuring thorough quality assurance processes (see Section 3.5); - (iii) applying continuous learning through the Forecast Accuracy Report (FAR) and associated forecast improvement plan (see Section 4); and - (iv) following completion of an electricity statement of opportunities (ESOO), reporting to the AER on how AEMO has followed the Interim-FBPG in developing the reliability forecast. - (e) Transparency will be delivered through: - (i) published publication and consulted on consultation of methodologies (see Section 3.2); and - (ii) openness around inputs and assumptions, including how data is sourced, cut-off times, management of confidential information (see Section 3.3) and mechanismmechanisms for the release of data, including processed results (see Section 3.5.2). - (f) Engagement will be delivered through formal and informal information-gathering and consultative processes before, during, and after the reliability forecast process using different forms and levels of engagement (see sections 2 and 3.3.2).